 Children with a Statement of Special Educational Needs or Education Health Care Plan that names St Mary’s will be offered a place without using the admission criteria and will count as part of the school’s published admission number.

 a.
-All applications submitted before the national closing date will be considered equally and included in the Local Authority initial allocation of school places.
-Applications received after the national closing date will be processed in accordance with the Wigan admissions scheme for schools detailed in the Wigan admissions information booklets.
+All applications will be considered at the same time and after the national closing date.
+Applications received after that date will be treated as late applications and will not be considered until after the main allocation of places has taken place.
 The only exception to this will be applications for looked after children that are received by the date stated in the Local Authority Admissions Booklet.

 A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society.
 Applications must be supported with appropriate evidence that the child has been adopted from state care.

 c.
 For a child to be considered as a Catholic evidence of a Catholic Baptism is required.
 Baptism must take place before the closing date for applications.
 A Baptised Catholic can also be defined as one who has been baptised by the Rites of Baptism of one of the various Churches in communion with the See of Rome (cf Catechism of the Catholic Church 1203).
 Written evidence of this baptism can be obtained by recourse to the Baptismal Registers of the church in which the baptism took place.

 A person who has been baptised in a separate ecclesiastical community and subsequently received into full communion with the Catholic Church by the Rite of Reception of Baptised Christians into the Full Communion of the Catholic Church.
 Written evidence of their reception into full communion with the Catholic Church can be obtained by recourse to the Register of Receptions, or in some cases a sub-section of the Baptismal Registers of the Church in which the Rite of Reception took place.